Carnitine palmitoyltransferase II deficiency

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Aromatic L-amino acid decarboxylase (AADC) deficiency was identified as an autosomal recessively inherited disorder of biogenic amine metabolism resulting in combined generalized deficiency of serotonin and all catecholamines.
-The main clinical features are developmental delay, hypokinesia, truncal muscular hypotonia, often combined with limb rigidity, a progressive extrapyramidal movement disorder, especially parkinsonism-dystonia and chorea, oculogyric crises, as well as autonomic symptoms.
-Because the products of the defective enzyme cannot pass through the blood-brain barrier, aromatic L-amino acid decarboxylase deficiency is 1 of the most difficult neurotransmitter disorders to treat.
-Adeno-associated virus vector-mediated gene delivery of the dopa decarboxylase (DCC) gene bilaterally into the putamen of individuals with aromatic L-amino acid decarboxylase deficiency demonstrated safety and efficacy in first affected children.
-Two further clinical trials of gene therapy confirmed the promising results.
+The main clinical features typically present in infancy developmental delay, hypokinesia, truncal muscular hypotonia, often combined with limb rigidity, a progressive extrapyramidal movement disorder, especially parkinsonism-dystonia and chorea, oculogyric crises, as well as autonomic symptoms, sleeping difficulties, and irritability.
+Because the products of the defective enzyme, serotonin and dopamine, cannot pass through the blood-brain barrier, aromatic L-amino acid decarboxylase deficiency is 1 of the most difficult neurotransmitter disorders to treat.
+Adeno-associated virus vector-mediated gene delivery of the dopa decarboxylase (DCC) gene bilaterally into the putamen or to the substantia nigra plus the ventral tegmental area demonstrated safety and efficacy in first affected children.
+Three further clinical trials of gene therapy confirmed the promising results.
 It is to be hoped that with early detection by newborn screening and followed by optimized therapy (ie, gene therapy), the outlook of this often-devastating disorder will be changed.

-The International Working Group on Neurotransmitter related Disorders has been instrumental in these positive developments and hopefully the next breakthroughs will be the first international, longitudinal patient registry and evidence-based guidelines for diagnosis and treatment (http://www.intd-online.org).
+The International Working Group on Neurotransmitter related Disorders has been instrumental in these positive developments with the first international, longitudinal patient registry and evidence-based guidelines for diagnosis and treatment (http://www.intd-online.org).

 An international support group, the AADC Research Trust Children’s Charity, a nonprofit organization, has also been instrumental in helping to provide information and linking families and professionals involved in diagnosis, care, and research.
 The association’s board of directors and medical and scientific advisory board reviews contents, resources, and medical information posted on the website located at http://www.aadcresearch.org.